-Unless you do not currently have a math or science teacher, your letters of recommendation must come from your current math and science teachers. - 28.
+Unless you do not currently have a math or science teacher, your letters of recommendation must come from your current math and science teachers. - 26.
 I do not have a math or science teacher this term.
 What should I do?

-If you do not have a science or math class this term, please ask a science or math teacher from last term or last year to provide your letter of recommendation.
-We must have a letter of recommendation for each for these two subject areas. - 29.
-I was not able to submit my application by the deadline.
+If you do not have a science or math class this term, then please ask a science or math teacher from last term or last year to provide your letter of recommendation.
+We must have a letter of recommendation for each for these two subject areas.

+- 27. I was not able to submit my application by the deadline.
 Can I still turn it in?

-All applications must be received electronically by the application deadline.
-If you have missed the deadline, you should contact the CSF office at csfhdq@gmail.com. - 30.
+All applications must be received electronically by the application deadline. - 28.
 When will I find out whether or not I was accepted into the SPISE?

 Decisions for SPISE will be communicated to applicants around May 1.
-You may receive a request for an interview via Skype prior to the decision on May 1. - 31.
+You may receive a request for an interview via videoconference prior to the decision on May 1. - 29.
 Will I receive secondary school or college credit or grades if I participate in SPISE?

 Although there will be homework, quizzes and exams, the grades received will not count for secondary school or university credit.
 All students will receive both qualitative and quantitative evaluations during SPISE, as well as final evaluations at the end of the program.
 Upon request, the SPISE faculty will provide letters of recommendation for your future university and scholarship applications in which they will comment on your SPISE performance.
-It should be noted that SPISE should not be viewed as preparation for CAPE. - 32.
+It should be noted that SPISE should not be viewed as preparation for CAPE. - 30.
 Can students drop any classes in SPISE?